-Joined the Civic Garden Center in February of 2004.
-Served as Vice President of Human Resources for over eighteen years for Universal Map and is skilled in payroll, benefits administration, conflict management, employment regulations and laws, workers compensation and unemployment benefits.
+Terry joined the Civic Garden Center in February of 2004.
+She served as Vice President of Human Resources for over eighteen years for Universal Map and is skilled in payroll, benefits administration, conflict management, employment regulations and laws, workers compensation and unemployment benefits.
 Attended Ohio State University and majored in Social Work.
 Former Board Member (Secretary) for Cincinnati Habitat for Humanity.
 Terry loves gardening and is a potter in her spare time.

 Ext 30 | email@example.com

 A native of a rural farming community in northwest Ohio, Karen has spent more than 30 years writing grants and working in development for a variety of good causes in southwest Ohio.
 Karen worked previously as the Director of Development and Community Relations for the Corporation for Findlay Market, SUMA and as a Development Specialist for the Butler County Community Grant Consortium.
 She has worked in a variety of development and management positions with the Children’s Defense Fund, Welcome House of Northern Kentucky, and the Northern Kentucky Welfare Reform Task Force and is a past Executive Director of the Northern Kentucky Housing & Homeless Partnership.
 From 1995 to 1996, she managed one of two Silverglade’s stands at Findlay Market.
 Karen has a Masters Degree in Political Science from the University of Cincinnati and a Bachelors Degree in Political Science from Xavier University.